wwarthen/RomWBW/Source/Doc/UserGuide.md

 custom application to run here, review the "usrrom.asm" file in the Source/HBIOS folder of the distribution.

-Each of the ROM Applications is documented in $doc_romapps$.
+Each of the ROM Applications is documented in $doc_apps$.
 Some of the applications (such as BASIC) also have their own independent manual in the Doc directory of the distribution.
 The OSes included in the ROM (CP/M 2.2 & Z-System) are described in the Operating Systems